Tax-free savings account: Eligible investments

 A TFSA can hold any investments that are RRSP-eligible, including publicly traded shares on eligible exchanges, eligible shares of private corporations, certain debt obligations, instalment receipts, money denominated in any currency, trust interests including mutual funds and real estate investment trusts, annuity contracts, warrants, rights and options, registered investments, royalty units, partnership units, and depository receipts.

 Creditor protection

 Assets within a TFSA are not protected from creditors in the event of bankruptcy or a financial judgement that results from legal proceedings against the account-holder, whereas those within an RRSP are protected.
 Creditor protection may only be applied to assets within a TFSA if they are held in a segregated fund with an insurance company.

+Reporting

+Because a TFSA does not generate any taxable income, and contributions are not tax-deductible, the account normally has no bearing on individual tax returns and therefore contributors will not receive any tax slips / receipts in connection with a TFSA, provided they are not U.S. citizens or residents (as discussed below).
+However, contributions and account balances are reported annually to the Canada Revenue Agency (CRA).
+Contributors are responsible for tracking their own contributions to ensure they don't exceed applicable limits, as discussed in the next section.

 Over-contributions

 A withdrawal in any year will increase the available contribution room, not in the year of withdrawal, but on January 1 of the following year.
 An over-contribution will occur if an individual (whose TFSA contributions have already been maximized) mistakenly believes that a withdrawal immediately creates contribution room and re-contributes the withdrawn funds later the same calendar year.
 At any time in the year, if an individual contributes more than their allowable TFSA contribution room, they will be considered to be over-contributing to their TFSA and will be subject to a tax equal to 1% of the highest excess TFSA amount in the month, for each month that the excess amount remains in their account.

 In the 2012 tax year, the CRA sent notices to about 74,000 taxpayers about TFSA over-contributions, out of about nine million TFSAs existing at the end of 2012.
 About 76,000 notices were sent in 2011 and 103,000 in 2010.